sanjaydbhandari/Chrome-Extension/README.md

 <h2>Google Chrome / Microsoft Edge (Custom sites supported)</h2>
 <ol>
 <li>Download this repo as a ZIP file from GitHub.</li>
-<li>Unzip the file and you should have a folder named bypass-paywalls-chrome-master.</li>
+<li>Unzip the file and you should have a folder named EnglishLyrics</li>
 <li>In Chrome/Edge go to the extensions page (chrome://extensions or edge://extensions).</li>
 <li>Enable Developer Mode.</li>
-<li>Drag the bypass-paywalls-chrome-master folder anywhere on the page to import it (do not delete the folder afterward).</li>
+<li>Drag the EnglishLyrics folder anywhere on the page to import it (do not delete the folder afterward).</li>
 </ol>

 <h3>Notes</h3>